 - Fly into the correct airport – Most travelers who come to Colorado fly straight to Denver International Airport.
 But it’s not the only option.
 You can catch flights to other destinations in Colorado from Denver like Aspen, Grand Junction, or Telluride.

-- Choose the right timing – If you want to enjoy the outdoors, plan your Colorado road trip for the summer months.
-Winter and fall are equally beautiful in the centennial state.
-But you will be limited in terms of what you can do because of the colder temperatures and access to trails and scenic drives most of which close around mid-October and open in late May.
+- Choose the right timing – If you want to enjoy the outdoors, plan your road trip for the summer months.
+Winter and fall are equally beautiful, but you will be limited in terms of what you can do because of the colder temperatures and access to trails and scenic drives most of which close around mid-October and open in late May.

 - Get travel insurance – buying travel insurance is a smart move, if you want to spend a couple of weeks on the road.
 SafetyWing is a good option as it will protect you in case of accidents, and hospital visits.